spectralDNS/shenfun/docs/source/installation.rst

 `shenfun.yaml <https://github.com/spectralDNS/shenfun/tree/master/shenfun/shenfun.yaml>`_
 file.
 If you want to make your own modifications to this configuration there are two options.
-Either create a local file `shenfun.yaml` in the local directory wher you run your shenfun solver, or put a `shenfun.yaml` file in the home directory `~/.shenfun/shenfun.yaml`.
+Either create a local file `shenfun.yaml` in the local directory where you run your shenfun solver, or put a `shenfun.yaml` file in the home directory `~/.shenfun/shenfun.yaml`.
 If a configuration file in found in either of those to locations, the settings there will overload the original settings.
+The local configuration file will be the last to be read.

 Additional dependencies
 -----------------------